Episode Three [Preview]

-“They consider us women,” she added, to Dox’s dismay.
+“They consider us women,” she said, much to Dox’s dismay.
 “Which teams hunted for primacy this year?”

 “The Primaries made it to Week Six?”

 “I know, right?
-Utama hasn’t made a final since the Ninth got here,” the young marix laughed.
+Utama hasn’t made a final since the Ninth got here,” the young marix said.
 “But the Meg’s ended up spanking them, 43 to 9.”